-Become immersed in Indian culture while living in a private apartment in a residential neighborhood in south Delhi.
-Visit Delhi’s numerous museums, restaurants, and shops or visit World Heritage sites like the Red Fort or Humayun's Tomb.
-CFHI participants may also choose to organize day trips over the weekend to the spectacular Taj Mahal and Agra Fort.
+Become immersed in Indian culture while living in an apartment in residential south Delhi.
+Frequent museums, restaurants, and shops and visit World Heritage sites like the Qutub Minar and Humayun’s Tomb.
+Participants may also choose to organize weekend trips to the spectacular Taj Mahal and Agra Fort, Amritsar and Rishikesh.

-India is the seventh-largest country in the world and the second-most populous with over 1.2 billion people.
-There are over 20 languages spoken across India’s twenty-nine states.
-The country is also the birthplace of four of the world’s major religions—Hinduism, Buddhism, Jainism and Sikhism.
-India offers a rich history, vibrant culture, and diverse landscape unlike anywhere in the world, as well as breathtaking architectural wonders like the Taj Mahal and Golden Temple.
+With almost 1.4 billion people, India is home to bustling cities, lush mountains and a diverse population.
+There are over 30 languages spoken across India’s 28 states and 8 union territories.
+The country is also the birthplace of 4 of the world’s major religions—Hinduism, Buddhism, Jainism, and Sikhism-and home to 40 UNESCO World Heritage Sites.
+India boasts a rich history, vibrant and colorful culture, and diverse and magnificent landscapes, including architectural wonders like the Taj Mahal and Golden Temple.

 CFHI participants have free time during most evenings and weekends and may choose to organize weekend trips to nearby destinations and take part in cultural activities offered within Delhi itself.